Barnston, Merseyside

-Barnston is a village on the Wirral Peninsula, in the county of Merseyside, England, situated to the north east of Heswall.
-Administratively, the village is in the Pensby & Thingwall Ward of the Metropolitan Borough of Wirral and the parliamentary constituency of Wirral West.
+Barnston is a village and former civil parish in the Wirral district, in the county of Merseyside, England, situated on the Wirral Peninsula to the north east of Heswall.
+The village is in the Pensby & Thingwall Ward and the parliamentary constituency of Wirral West.
 At the 2001 Census, Barnston had a population of 3,620 (1,700 males, 1,920 females) At the 2011 Census, the population was 947 (501 males, 441 females).

 History

 Barnston is mentioned in the Domesday Book as Bernestone and comprised two mills, a manor house and a hospital.
+It was part of the Wirral Hundred.

-Formerly a township in Woodchurch Parish, Wirral Hundred.
-Barnston's population was 129 in 1801, 239 in 1851, 522 in 1901 and 832 in 1951.
+Barnston was formerly a township in the parish of Woodchurch, from 1866 Barnston was a civil parish in its own right, on 1 April 1974 the parish was abolished.
+The civil parish's population was 129 in 1801, 239 in 1851, 522 in 1901 and 2578 in 1951.

 On 24 March 1962, The Beatles performed at the Barnston Women's Institute.
 It is noted that this was the first time that Brian Epstein put The Beatles into suits for their performances.
 John Lennon regarded this as the first, and perhaps the ultimate, sellout of their career.
 The Beatles played here again on Saturday 30 June and Tuesday 25 September 1962.

 On 1 April 1974, local government reorganisation in England and Wales resulted in most of Wirral, including Barnston, being transferred from the county of Cheshire to Merseyside.